abbcyhn/m-assembly/ch5/README.md

 - How to use stdin: [explore_stdin.s](explore_stdin.s)

+- Change the size of the buffer. [toupper.s](toupper.s)

 - Modify the toupper program so that it reads from STDIN and writes to STDOUT instead of using the files on the command-line.

-- Change the size of the buffer.

 - Rewrite the program so that it uses storage in the .bss section rather than the stack to store the file descriptors. [towrite.s](towrite.s)